Committee Members - Practice & Policy

 Please write no more than 350 words per answer, using font size 11.
 If you exceed the word count, only the first 350 words will be assessed as part of your application.

 Suitability for Committee

-You will be asked to provide a summary of your suitability for the role, making reference to your professional experience and outlining your suitability for membership of the Membership; Education & Learning; Practice & Policy; Cultural Knowledge and Outreach; Standards Committee?
+You will be asked to provide a brief summary of your suitability for the role, making reference to your professional experience and outlining your suitability for membership of the relevant committee: Membership; Education & Learning; Practice & Policy; Cultural Knowledge and Outreach; Standards Committee.
 Please state which committee you are interested in.
-Please do not attach your CV to this and please write no more than 500 words.
+Please do not attach your CV to this.
 Please note, this summary is required for context only and will not be scored.
 Your application will be assessed only on the responses to the five competency questions.

 The final stage of the online application will ask you to complete some additional sections, including providing two referees (references will be taken before interview, but only with your prior consent, so please ensure referees are aware that they will be contacted), and details of other commitments and Conflicts of Interest.
 Once complete, you will be asked to make a final submission of your application.
 Once submitted, you cannot retrieve your application to make any further amends so ensure you are happy that it is fully complete.
 Please also allow yourself sufficient time to complete the process, particularly if you are unfamiliar with online recruitment processes.
 We would also strongly recommend that you submit your application well in advance of the deadline, to allow sufficient time to deal with any issues you may encounter which require support from the GatenbySanderson team.

 You will also be required to complete an Equal Opportunities form at this stage.